opengisch/pum/README.md

         # if you want to get the current db version
         version = self.current_db_version()

+        # if you want to get the path to the delta directory including that delta file
+        delta_dir = self.delta_dir()

         # if you want to get the paths to the delta directories
         delta_dirs = self.delta_dirs()